 Don’t forget about shallow depth of field though, this can be just as useful.

 High vs. Low Horizon

 This is one of my favourite photography tips.
 What is so interesting about your photo?
 Ask yourself that.

 A boring sky has no place in the photo so think before you shoot.
 If the ground it more interesting, then use a high horizon.
 If the sky is more interesting, then use a low horizon.
-If they’re about the same then go for a 60/40 split.
+And if they’re about the same, go for a 60/40 split.
 Try not to cut your photo in half by placing the horizon in the middle.

 Wait for the Weather